The Michael Baptista Essay Prize

 The TLN Graduate Fellow must be a graduate student registered in an academic degree program at York University (any Faculty or College, including Glendon).
 Eligible students must be Canadian citizens, Ontario residents, and demonstrate financial need.

-CERLAC Fellows, please submit the names of students whom you would like to nominate for the TLN Graduate Fellowship by clicking on the "Nominate a Student" bottom no later than August 27, 2021.
+Interested Graduate Fellows can apply to the Prize by clicking on the "Application Form" button.
 A panel of York University professors associated with CERLAC will evaluate the statements of interest from the nominees.
-The winner is usually announced in September.
+The winner is usually announced in October.

 For more information, contact CERLAC at (416) 736-5237 or email@example.com.